tc39/proposal-signals/README.md

 #### Method: `Signal.State.prototype.get()`

-1. If `notifying` is true, throw an exception.
+1. If `frozen` is true, throw an exception.
 1. If `computing` is not `undefined`, add this Signal to `computing`'s `sources` set.
 1. NOTE: We do not add `computing` to this Signal's `sinks` set until it is watched by a Watcher.
 1. Return this Signal's `value`.

 #### Method: `Signal.State.prototype.set(newValue)`

-1. If the current execution context is `notifying`, throw an exception.
+1. If the current execution context is `frozen`, throw an exception.
 1. Run the "set Signal value" algorithm with this Signal and the first parameter for the value.
 1. If that algorithm returned `~clean~`, then return undefined.
 1. Set the `state` of all `sinks` of this Signal to (if it is a Computed Signal) `~dirty~` if they were previously clean, or (if it is a Watcher) `~pending~` if it was previously `~watching~`.
 1. Set the `state` of all of the sinks' Computed Signal dependencies (recursively) to `~checked~` if they were previously `~clean~` (that is, leave dirty markings in place), or for Watchers, `~pending~` if previously `~watching~`.
 1. For each previously `~watching~` Watcher encountered in that recursive search, then in depth-first order,
-    1. Set `notifying` to true.
+    1. Set `frozen` to true.
     1. Calling their `notify` callback (saving aside any exception thrown, but ignoring the return value of `notify`).
-    1. Restore `notifying` to false.
+    1. Restore `frozen` to false.
     1. Set the `state` of the Watcher to `~waiting~`.
 1. If any exception was thrown from the `notify` callbacks, propagate it to the caller after all `notify` callbacks have run.
 If there are multiple exceptions, then package them up together into an AggregateError and throw that.
 1. Return undefined.